alexmanly/cookbook-encrypted-data-bag/README.md

 -  openssl rand -base64 512 > files/defaultencrypted_data_bag_secret
 -  chef gem install knife-solo_data_bag
 -  knife solo data bag create admins sally --secret-file files/default/encrypted_data_bag_secret
+-  kitchen converge
+-  kitchen converge

+The first time you run kitchen converge you will see the file moved onto the server The second time you run kitchen converge you will see the decrypted password in the output